-Chronic Obstructive Pulmonary Disease, or also known as COPD, is a disease in which airflow is obstructed from the lungs.
+Chronic Obstructive Pulmonary Disease (COPD), is a disease in which airflow is obstructed from the lungs.
 If you have COPD, you are also at a high risk for heart disease, lung cancer, and a variety of other things.
 COPD is typically known to be caused by the long-term exposure to irritating gases or other harmful inhalants, such as cigarette smoke.
 There is no true cure for COPD, but your physician can help you manage your symptoms and with proper maintenance, you can live a normal life.
-Download the COPD Toolkit on our Patient Tools page.

 You may not realize that you have COPD for a while.
 Symptoms are not that bad at first and they will progressively get worse.
 The main symptom of COPD is a chronic cough with mucus.
 Other symptoms may include: swelling in ankles, unintended weight loss, shortness of breath, chest tightness, wheezing, chronic cough, respiratory infections, lack of energy, and blueness of the lips or fingernail beds.
 You may also notice that you are experiencing times of exacerbations, which means that your symptoms are worse than usual and you will feel like this for days at a time.

 The main cause of Chronic Obstructive Pulmonary Disease is smoking.
 When you have COPD, the lungs will lose the elasticity and over expand.
 This means that when breathing out, there will still be air trapped in the lungs.